|

 I'm hoping that I can make my dream of interoperable hardware and software a reality someday.
 Imagine, computing that actually worked?

 It's popular to list system specs here, and mine don't suck.
 I grew ever tired of lugging desktops to LAN parties, so I began to consider laptops.
-That said, I didn't want to spend money on a new computer that was even with my two year old desktop, so I decided I'd be willing to pay a s**tload of cash.
+That said, I didn't want to spend money on a new computer that was even with my two year old desktop, so I decided I'd be willing to pay as**tload of cash.
 So I did, and bought a Dell Inspiron E1705... which turned out to be a pretty gruesome mistake.
-It wasn't bad, but Nvdia's Vista drivers blew chunks, and the single hard drive made video editing an arduous task.
+It wasn't bad, but Nvidia's Vista drivers blew chunks, and the single, 80 GB hard drive made video editing an arduous task.

 So I bought an Alienware m5790, one of the best expenditures that an Airman fresh out of Air Force Basic Military Training could make. $4,000 well spent, they don't install bloatware, and their systems are intelligently designed.
 Not only do I have a fast-ass graphics card with working drivers, I have two hard drives and a numeric keypad.
 That's right, a numeric keypad.